-For a creditor whose debt is secured by depreciating personal property like a car, this means that its security interest (lien) is declining in value as time passes.
-As a result, bankruptcy law requires debtors to make payments (called adequate protection payments) to those creditors prior to confirmation of their plan.
+For a creditor holding a debt secured by depreciating personal property like a car, the security interest (lien) declines in value as time passes.
+As a result, bankruptcy law requires debtors to make payments called adequate protection payments to those creditors before confirmation of their plan.

 The amount of the required adequate protection payment typically depends on the value of the collateral, the amount of the monthly loan payment, and the rules in your jurisdiction.
 In most cases, monthly adequate protection payments range from 1% to 1.5% of the property’s value.

-If you fail to include adequate protection payments in your plan, some courts may not confirm it.
-In addition, your lender can file a motion with the court to request payment.
-Once your case is confirmed, adequate protection payments will normally stop and the creditor will receive regular payments according to the terms of your plan.
+If you fail to include adequate protection payments in your plan, some courts might not confirm it.
+Also, your lender can file a motion with the court to request payment.
+Once a bankruptcy judge confirms your case, adequate protection payments will typically stop, and the creditor will receive regular payments according to the terms of your plan.

 Learn about the steps involved in a Chapter 13 case.